Samsung Experience Store: United States

 Samsung opened its flagship store in the company's New York headquarters in the Meatpacking District on February 22, 2016.
 Dubbed Samsung 837 after its street address, 837 Washington Street, this store does not sell any Samsung products.
 Instead it's envisioned as a “marketing center” according to Gregory Lee, President and CEO of Samsung Electronics America, designed to showcase Samsung's future concepts and technologies to the public.
+Samsung 837 closed on December 24, 2024.

-The first Samsung-run U.S. retail locations opened on February 20, 2019 in Garden City, N.Y., Houston and Los Angeles as part of the company's celebration of the Galaxy product line's ten year anniversary.
-As of 2022, Samsung has five Samsung Experience Stores in the United States.
-They are located in Houston's The Galleria, Los Angeles' Americana at Brand, Garden City's Roosevelt Field, Palo Alto's Stanford Shopping Center, and Dallas' Stonebriar Centre.
+The first Samsung-run U.S. retail locations opened on February 20, 2019 in Garden City, N.Y., Houston and Los Angeles as part of the company's celebration of the Galaxy product line's ten year anniversary.As of June 2024, Samsung has four Samsung Experience Stores in the United States.
+They are located in Houston's The Galleria, Los Angeles' Americana at Brand, Garden City's Roosevelt Field, and Dallas' Stonebriar Centre.